Basics – from A for attention to Z for zoom fatigue

 Hitting the right note – How do I maximise the impact of my voice?

-The voice is the most important body language tool in online presentations - but how do we use it effectively?
-We will explore this in this seminar.
-We will familiarise ourselves with different ways of using our voice, test various techniques and learn how intonation, volume and pace of speech influence our impact.
-And then there's the siren and the chewing sound.
+The voice is the most important body language tool in online presentations – but how do we use it in a targeted manner?
+That's what we'll explore in this seminar.
+We will learn about different ways of voice leading, test different techniques and learn how intonation, volume and speech speed influence our effect.
+And then there is the siren and the chewing.

 Objective